 - Child Care Assistance for Disaster Survivors

-- To receive text notifications from the Governor’s Office pertaining to Hurricane Laura, text ‘LAURA’ to 67283 and sign up for phone calls by going to Smart911.
+- To receive text notifications from the Governor’s Office pertaining to Hurricane Laura, text ‘LAURA’, or Hurricane Delta, text “DELTA”, to 67283 and sign up for phone calls by going to Smart911.

 - Call the Office of Public Health at 337-262-5311 for:

 - Emergency WIC – Women, Infants and Children Supplemental Food Program